krz/krz.github.io/_posts/2019-02-03-linear-regression.md

 Remember that the true values for `weight` and `bias` were 0.8 and 0.2, respectively.
 The random values are pretty far off, it's not surprising the predictions are bad.

 To train our model, we need to define the loss function and the optimizer.
 We use the `L1Loss` which corresponds to the mean absolute error (MAE).
 As an optimizer, we use stochastic gradient descent (SGD) with a learning rate of 0.01.
+This value is usually a good starting point.

 ```python
 # create loss function